-At North Central, I offer the following courses:
+At North Central College, I offer the following courses:

-At GWU, I served as a TA in introductory American politics courses, media and politics, judicial politics, and public opinion.
-I have also developed course material and lectured at a similar grade level for the National Student Leadership Conference's U.S. Policy and Politics Program, held each summer in Washington, D.C., since 2010.
+At GWU, I served as a TA in introductory American politics, media and politics, judicial politics, and public opinion.
+I have also developed course material and lectured at a similar grade level for the National Student Leadership Conference's U.S. Policy and Politics Program, held each summer in Washington, D.C.

 In the classroom, I believe in a participatory and interactive learning experience that seeks to develop intellectual skills, like critical thinking and thoughtful analysis.
 Additionally, I seek to promote social responsibility among my students through civically engaging coursework that encourages intercultural understanding.
 This simplified version of my teaching philosophy guides my course development.